jenkinsci/jms-messaging-plugin/README.md

-The CI Messaging Plugin provides the following functionality:
+The JMS Messaging Plugin provides the following functionality:

-* A build trigger to submit jenkins jobs upon receipt of a matching CI message.
+* A build trigger to submit jenkins jobs upon receipt of a matching message.
-* A post-build action that may be used to submit a message to the CI topic upon the completion of a job
+* A post-build action that may be used to submit a message to the topic upon the completion of a job

-Messaging Providers
+JMS Messaging Providers

 * This plugin currently only supports ActiveMQ at the moment.